This is an old revision of the document!

 There are often reports about breakthroughs in alternative technologies and when I look, I can find charts claiming that in 2014/2015 top solar conversion efficiency is reported to be at about 45%.
 However, when I look harder I don't seem to find obtainable Panels above 21%.
 The highest grade I could get were the Mobile Technology MT-ST110 panels on the Odyssey (Command-Module).
 I can't help but to ask myself:

-Now, a couple of researchers with interdisciplinary and seemingly non-related backgrounds published the concept to apply a quasi-random nano-structure to a solar (PV) cell in order to increase the absorption of photons (decrease reflection) and reported an overall broadband absorption enhancement of that solar cell to be 21.8%, when a Blu-Ray land/pit pattern is applied.
+Now, a couple of researchers with interdisciplinary and seemingly non-related backgrounds have published the concept to apply a quasi-random nano-structure to a solar (PV) cell in order to increase the absorption of photons (decrease reflection) and reported an overall broadband absorption enhancement of that solar cell to be 21.8%, when a Blu-Ray land/pit pattern is applied.

 Let's come back here in the future and measure how long it took to get into a real product.
 Especially in constrained off-grid systems like Apollo-NG, with such little usable surface area, every 1% of efficiency counts for a lot.